Bivariate Covariance Functions of P\'olya Type: Introduction

-Spatial data often have several components, for example temperature and pressure, or the contents of different heavy metals in the top soil.
-Spatial dependence within and between the components is exploited in particular when the component of interest is not exhaustively sampled and the measurement of other components can be easily carried out, e.g. in soil sciences (\cite{goovaerts1999geostatistics}, \cite{atkinson1992cokriging}).
-To this end, a multivariate spatial covariance model is needed, and an appropriate model gives more sensible results for spatial interpolation, see for example \cite{cressie2016multivariate}.
-In environmental and climate sciences it is important to model spatial meteorological data jointly in order to reflect spatial dependence within and between components adequately (see Discussions in \cite{feldmann2014, berrocal2007, gel2004calibrated}); otherwise the obtained results might be unsound.
+Multivariate data measured in space arise in a variety of disciplines including soil science, ecology, mining, geology and meteorology.
+Air temperature and pressure in a certain geographical region or the content of two metals in a geological deposit are examples of spatial processes with two components.
+Spatial dependence within and between the components is exploited in particular when the component of interest is not exhaustively sampled, whereas the measurement of other components can be easily carried out, e.g.\ in soil sciences \citep{goovaerts1999geostatistics, atkinson1992cokriging}.
+An appropriate multivariate spatial covariance model gives more sensible results for spatial interpolation than univariate models, see for example \cite{cressie2016multivariate}.
+In environmental and climate sciences it is important to model spatial meteorological data jointly in order to reflect spatial dependence within and between components adequately (see the discussions in \cite{feldmann2014}, \cite{berrocal2007}, and \cite{gel2004calibrated}); otherwise the obtained results might be unsound.